walkjivefly/crown-node-manager/README.md

 IP protection doesn't work here.
 If you use `Apache` you are fine, since the folder is protected with `.htaccess` (make sure `AllowOverride All` is set in your `apache2.conf` file).

 ## Roadmap

+- [ ] Fix sorting/searching in protocol/NFT/MN/SN pages

+- [ ] NFT protocol and token pages enhancements

+        * Highlight own protocols/tokens
+		* Issue tokens from the protocols page
+		* Display full registration information for selected protocol/token (get)
+		* Display balanceof for a token
+		* Display token totalsupply for a particular protocol

+- [ ] Add geo-IP information to MN/SN pages

+		* Location in table
+		* Map per node type or one map with different colour markers for MN/SN

 - [ ] Create rules to manage your peers (needs codebase update)